What’s your brand?

 Essay 2: Values are what guide you in your life and work.
 What values are important to you and how have they influenced you?
 (450 words)

 Similar to last year, this essay question is more focused on impact rather than role.
 Successful candidates in the past have included anything from work leadership experiences to community impact.
-A reminder – answer both parts of the prompt and set the context (challenges) as well as what you specifically learned from that experience.
+A reminder – answer both parts of the prompt and educate the reader on the context of the situation (i.e. how was it challenging?
+What might have happened had you not led others to a successful outcome?) as well as what you specifically learned from that experience.

-To make your answer easier for the reader to follow, focus on one leadership learning experience that you can discuss in-depth, rather than multiple examples that skim the surface (making it harder for you to differentiate yourself from other applicants), and risk sounding like a summary of your resume.
-Even if you made mistakes when responding to leadership challenges, you can highlight insights that came from the situation, and how those lessons learned benefit you today.
+To make your answer easier for the reader to follow, focus on one leadership learning experience that you can discuss in-depth, rather than multiple examples that skim the surface, making it harder for you to differentiate yourself from other applicants.
+Even if you made mistakes when responding to leadership challenges, you can highlight insights that came from the situation, and how those insights benefit you today.

 Two special notes for this essay: First, leadership has to do with setting goals/establishing a direction, getting others on board and influencing their direction, and achieving results together.
 This should not be confused with a specific role/title (i.e. being President), which does not necessarily mean you’re demonstrating leadership.
-Second, make note of the bolded word above… “recent.”
+Second, make sure you’re giving a recent example, not an older story from your childhood.
 Examples should be from the last three years, with a preference for the more recent stories.
 If you’re stuck on examples, let’s brainstorm together!